Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 ## Update the Login script

+> [!note] Goal: Improve the login page to resolve security issues.

+> [!important] Learning Outcomes:
+> - Understand security issues with PHP development
+> - Attempt to 'hack' your website.
+> - Resolve the issues.

 After a security audit, the login script was vulnerable to SQL Injection attacks.

 Update it to use `prepare` statements - Use PDO prepared statements with placeholders.
 This ensures the database treats user input strictly as data, not executable code.
 This mitigates the potential SQL Injection attack vector.